SeppiaBrilla/University-notes/Combinatorial Decision Making and Optimization/Constraint solver.md

 # Constraint optimization problems

-Often, in a [[Combinatorial Decision Making and Optimization/Constraint satisfaction problem|CSP]], we don't only want to only find a solution but an optimal one (given a function to maximize / minimize).
+Often, in a [[CSP|CSP]], we don't only want to only find a solution but an optimal one (given a function to maximize / minimize).
 We need to take that into account in the search algorithm or else the computational costs will explode.

 ### Branch and bound